-- (a) All employees must report to work in a physical condition that will enable them to perform their jobs in a safe manner.
-Further, employees shall not use, possess, dispense, or receive prohibited items or substances on or at the Employer's premises, nor shall they report to work under the influence of drugs and/or alcohol. - (b) When, based upon the direct observation of two supervisors, the Employer has reasonable cause to believe that an employee is under the influence of a prohibited substance, the Employer shall have the right to subject that employee to a drug and alcohol test.
+(a) All employees must report to work in a physical condition that will enable them to perform their jobs in a safe manner.
+Further, employees shall not use, possess, dispense, or receive prohibited items or substances on or at the Employer's premises, nor shall they report to work under the influence of drugs and/or alcohol.

+(b) When, based upon the direct observation of two supervisors, the Employer has reasonable cause to believe that an employee is under the influence of a prohibited substance, the Employer shall have the right to subject that employee to a drug and alcohol test.
 At the Employer's discretion, the employee may be placed on administrative leave with pay until test results are available.
 If the test results prove negative, the employee shall be reinstated.
-In all other cases, the Employer will terminate all employees who: - (i) test positive for drug and/or alcohol use; - (ii) refuse to cooperate with testing procedures;
+In all other cases, the Employer will terminate all employees who:

-- (iv) are found in possession of alcohol, drugs, or drug paraphernalia, or are found selling or distributing drugs or drug paraphernalia, on the Employer's premises.
+- (i) test positive for drug and/or alcohol use; - (ii) refuse to cooperate with testing procedures; - (iii) are found to be under the influence of drugs or alcohol while on duty and on the Employer's premises; - (iv) are found in possession of alcohol, drugs or drug paraphernalia, or are found selling or distributing drugs or drug paraphernalia, on the Employer's premises.

-- (c) All adverse employment action taken against an employee under this program shall be subject to the grievance and arbitration procedures of this Agreement. - (d) Notwithstanding anything in this Agreement to the contrary and until such time as a test is used by the Employer that can reliably determine that an individual is under the influence of cannabis at the time of the test, a positive test for cannabis shall not, on its own, establish that an employee was under the influence of cannabis while on duty and on the Employer's premises.
+(c) All adverse employment action taken against an employee under this program shall be subject to the grievance and arbitration procedures of this Agreement.

+(d) Notwithstanding anything in this Agreement to the contrary and until such time as a test is used by the Employer that can reliably determine that an individual is under the influence of cannabis at the time of the test, a positive test for cannabis shall not, on its own, establish that an employee was under the influence of cannabis while on duty and on the Employer's premises.
 The Employer and Union shall continue to meet and discuss, with the goal of reaching agreement, concerning the appropriate discipline for a proven first offense of being under the influence of cannabis while on duty and on the Employer's premises.